February 23, 2018 Dena Jensen

 The Sergeant’s manner of speaking was courteous.
 He said numerous things that made it appear he was supportive of civil rights.
 But when it came down to it, he went there: to using these Mexican men’s vulnerable position as H-2A guest workers as a means to coerce them.
 He associated the workers desire to protest at the farm with defiant and illegal activity, and deftly applied the threat of deportation that, in this case, succeeded in keeping these farm workers, who he never directly communicated with in a meaningful way, from demonstrating their grievances at that time.

 This form of discrimination is so insidious that Save Family Farming and the Bellingham Police Department think no one will see it when it is played back on video.
-Save Family Farming boldly alleges that what that they and BPD put right before our eyes in these videos, and I identify as ingrained local white supremacy, is a complete fabrication by activists.
+Save Family Farming boldly alleges that what that they and BPD put right before our eyes in these videos — and what I identify as ingrained local white supremacy — is a complete fabrication by activists.
 They seem to feel they can easily rely on the fact that people of the City of Bellingham and surrounding Whatcom County won’t be able to recognize the exploitation and extreme vulnerability of this group of H2-A workers whose existence while in this country is predominately under the control of the one employer they are contracted to work for.

 But thanks to Community to Community Development and other grassroots social justice organizations in Whatcom County, people are being engaged in the process of investigating and discovering what local, present-day white supremacy looks like and how to tell the difference between groups that want justice for individuals of oppressed communities and those who want to maintain and strengthen power for those who already possess it.